DESIGN and PLANNING

 The last two factors are the points where humans have most control and offer opportunities for maximum beneficial intervention.

 Being the foundation of all terrestrial life, understanding soils, microbiology, and interactions of plants and animals is crucial to all of United Designers’ work.
 UD provides biological soil consultancy services ranging from assessments of soil health and carrying capacity of the land, to remediation of soil disturbances and management to improve soil quality.
 Several of our Designers are certified in Dr Elaine’s™ Soil Food Web Approach and can assist clients and communities with comprehensive strategies for soil regeneration, earthworks, and erosion control.

 Water is a primary resource for regeneration of any landscape.
 Its presence or absence will determine the fate of terrestrial life.
 As such an essential natural resource, rainwater collection is often the most crucial design element.
 UD teams observe the action of gravity and the physical properties of water to understand hydrological cycles and functions.
 Water finds its level.
 These can be manipulated.
 Land contours need to be considered.
-Only then can the flow of water be arrested, gathered, and held, allowing for percolation into the soils’ various depths.
-Water thus harvested and stored in will be available for plant growth healthy ecosystems.
-Increasing organic matter in our soils is often equally important in raising the water retention capacity of soils.
+Only then can the flow of water be slowed, collected, and held, allowing for infiltration to the soils’ various depths.
+Water thus harvested and stored will be available for plant growth healthy ecosystems.
+Increasing organic matter in our soils is often equally important in raising the water holding capacity of soils.

 "Just 1% of organic matter in soils can augment the water carrying